Lazarus74834/navi-website/README.md

   Upload travel screenshots (e.g., TikToks, Instagram), extract location info using AI, and add them to your trips.

 - **Interactive Map Experience**
-  Real-time map with color-coded pins and quick access to directions.
+  Real-time map with colour-coded pins and quick access to directions.

 - **Smart Notifications**
   Get alerts when you're near saved places with customizable thresholds.